-This course examines the development of Christian social and political ideas and movements within Roman Catholic and Protestant traditions since the French Revolution (1789).
-It explores the context in which these movements arose, their distinctive ideas and strategies, as well as the practical changes they advocated.
-Special attention will be given to the way these movements tackled several key contemporary issues and the eventual outcomes of these efforts.
+This course examines the rise of Christian social and political movements within Roman Catholic and Protestant traditions since the French Revolution (1789).
+It explores the context in which these movements arose, their distinctive ideas and strategies, as well as the practical changes to the establishment they advocated.
+Attention will be given to movements such as the British anti-slavery movement, faith-based schools, Christian democracy, American civil rights movement, liberation theology, Bonhoeffer & the Confessing Church, and creation care.